usersina/django-example/README.md

 pyenv virtualenv django-example # Create a virtual env with the same name as the folder pyenv activate django-example # Activate the virtualenv ()

+# To automatically activate the virtualenv on folder change
-# It is also recommended to add the following to the .bashrc or .zshrc to automatically activate virtualenvs
+# 1. Add the following to your profile (.bashrc, .zshrc, etc...) to automatically activate virtualenvs
 echo 'eval "$(pyenv virtualenv-init -)"' >> ~/.zshrc
+# 2. Create a `.python-version` with the created virtualenv
+pyenv local django-example
 ```

 - Installing the dependencies